AchrafEs/alx-system_engineering-devops/0x00-shell_basics/README.md

 task 8.
 Delete the file betty. task 9.
-Delete the directory my firstdirectory that is in the /tmp directory. task 10. a script that changes the working directory to the previous one.
+Delete the directory my firstdirectory that is in the /tmp directory. task 10. a script that changes the working directory to the previous one. task 11.
+Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.